Bi-Factor Approximation Algorithms for Hard Capacitated $k$-Median Problems: Introduction

-Similar to $k$-median is the $k$-center problem, where a subset of $k$ facilities is selected but the objective is to minimize the maximal distance from a client $j$ to the facility serving $j$.
-Another related setting is the facility location problem, where instead of the strict constraint of opening at most $k$ facilities we pay a certain cost $f_i$ for opening a facility in location $i \in \F$.
-A common generalization of $k$-median and facility location is $k$-facility location, where there is both the upper bound of $k$ on the number of open facilities, and the location specific facility opening cost.
-These mathematical formulations, although modeling essentially the same clustering task, behave very differently in the context of approximation.
+Similar to~\PROBkmed is the~\PROBkcen problem, where a subset of~${k}$ facilities is selected but the objective is to minimize the maximum distance between a client and its assigned facility.
+Another related setting is the \PROBfl problem, where instead of the strict constraint of opening at most~${k}$ facilities, we pay a certain cost~${f_i}$ for opening a facility in location~${i \in \F}$.
+A common generalization of~\PROBkmed and \PROBfl is~\PROBkfl, where there are both, the location specific facility opening cost and the upper bound of~${k}$ on the number of open facilities.
+Note that~\PROBkmed is equivalent to~\PROBkfl with uniform opening costs\footnote{To reduce~\PROBkfl to~\PROBkmed, guess the number of opened facilities in the optimal solution and use this number as~${k}$.
+In the other direction, set all opening costs to~${0}$.}.